 Lauryn Higgins is a two-time Pulitzer Prize winning journalist whose work focuses primarily on public health and wellness.
-A native of North Carolina, she now resides in Nebraska where she earned her master's degree in journalism.
-She currently works as a freelance journalist, adjunct professor of journalism and as a Midwest stringer for the New York Times and The Washington Post.
-She has worked for the New York Times, NPR, Women's Health, Shape, Health.com, Teen Vogue and other outlets.
+A native of North Carolina, she earned her master's degree in journalism at the University of Nebraska-Lincoln and now resides in Bentonville, Arkansas.
+She currently works as a freelance journalist, professor of journalism and as a Midwest stringer for the New York Times.
+She has worked for the New York Times, NPR, Women's Health, Shape, Time, Parents, Flow Space, Health.com, Teen Vogue and other outlets.

 Her work tracking the Covid-19 pandemic at the New York Times was part of a team that won the 2021 Pulitzer Prize for Public Service, as well as the 2020 Philip Meyer Journalism award and a 2020 Sigma Delta Chi award.